bsedg/gummies-recommender/recommender/README.md

 Recommendation summary and code to make the recommendation.

 ## Recommendation Model, Calculation
+The following function is what is called in the recommendation algorithm.
+With the bias set at 1.0, it creates a 'fair distribution' otherwise it creates a 'biased distribution'.

+#### Biased Distribution Recommendation
+Calculation steps for finding the ratios for the distribution recommendation:

+##### Attribute combination calculated weight
+1. Find average scores per each attribute combination
+2. Find average of those scores
+3. Iterate through all attribute combination with their average score

+    ```python
+    def find_weights(df, attributes, bias=1.0):
+        """
+        df: DataFrame (pandas) for the loaded data
+        attributes: String value of the attribute
+        bias: A coefficient to create more skewed percentages
+            for each attribute combination (1 is default).
+        """
+        grouped = df.groupby(attributes)
+        groupby_mean = grouped.mean().sort('score', ascending=False)
+        generator_rows = groupby_mean.iterrows()
+        rows = [row for row in generator_rows]
+        total_scores = sum(float(x[1].values[0]) for x in rows)
+        average_score = total_scores / len(rows)
+        ...
+    ```

+4. Calculate difference from current score to average of scores for the *difference*
+5. Multiply the *difference* by the *bias* (could be default of just 1.0) for the *percentage change*
+6. Find *average percentage* if all combinations were equal
+7. Add the *average percentage* to the product of the *percentage change* and the *average percentage*

+    ```python
+    def calculate_weight(score, average_score, total_combinations, bias=1.0):
+        """
+        Calculates a new ratio, weight for the attribute combination
+        based on score, average of the scores, and total number of
+        combinations of given attribtues.
+        """
+        average_percentage = 100.0 / total_combinations
+        diff_from_average_score = score - average_score
+        percentage_change = diff_from_average_score * bias

+        # add the percentage change to the average percentage
+        return average_percentage + (average_percentage * percentage_change)
+    ```

 ## Attribute Level Distribution Ratios
+These calculations show the fair distribution, which does not add extra skew for average scores over or under the average of the scores.

 #### Size
 These results are a very even distribution, 1/3 each attribute.